ralflici/ovpn-backports/README.md

 ./backports-ctl.sh get-ovpn
 ```

-This command downloads the latest `net-next` kernel repository, extracts the ovpn files from it, and patches them.
-If you prefer to use a different ovpn version (not recommended), you can manually provide the `include/uapi/linux/ovpn.h` header and the `drivers/net/ovpn/` directory.
-Keep in mind that you might need to adjust the sources to ensure compatibility with your target kernel version.
+Be aware that this command temporarily downloads a full kernel tree (the latest `net-next` kernel repository), extracts the ovpn files from it, and applies patches.
+If you want the `net-next` repository to persist, run the command with the `--keep` (or `-k`) option.
+This option keeps the repository in the `net-next` directory as a shallow copy, and subsequent runs will simply update it.

 If you want to compile the module for a kernel version other than your currently running kernel, you can download its sources with: